Automatkarbin 4

+The Automatkarbin 4 (Ak 4; lit.
+'Automatic Carbine 4') is a license-built Swedish version of the West German Heckler & Koch G3 battle rifle.
+It was adopted as the service rifle of the Swedish Armed Forces in 1965, replacing the bolt-action m/96 Mauser, the self-loading automatgevär m/42 and the automatic rifles Kulsprutegevär m/21, Kulsprutegevär m/40.

+The initial Ak 4 incorporated some minor modifications compared to the original G3 design, including a 20 mm longer buttstock, a serrated thumb groove on the bolt carrier to aid in silent bolt closure, a heavier recoil buffer for increased reliability and a rotary diopter rear sight with four apertures (numbered 2, 3, 4 and 5) used for: 200–500 m in 100 m increments.

-The Ak 4 rifles were manufactured from 1965 to 1970 by both Carl Gustafs Stads Gevärsfaktori in Eskilstuna and Husqvarna Vapenfabrik in Huskvarna.
-From 1970 until the end of production in 1985, they were exclusively produced in Eskilstuna.
+The Ak 4 was manufactured from 1965 to 1985 by both Carl Gustafs stads gevärsfaktori in Eskilstuna and Husqvarna Vapenfabrik in Huskvarna.

-From 1965 to 1985 the Ak 4 was the standard service rifle of the Swedish military.
-It continues to be in use by the Swedish Home Guard and in specialist marksman roles in the regular armed forces.
+It was replaced as the standard-issue service rifle in 1985 by the Ak 5, a license-built version of the FN FNC, but remains in use with the Home Guard and in specialist marksman roles within the regular armed forces.

 History

-The Ak 4 replaced the Automatgevär m/42 rifle and Carl Gustaf m/45 submachine gun in the 1960s.
-In order to replace the old weapons, Sweden held a trial of new weapons including: the Belgian FN FAL, the Swiss SIG SG 510, the Swedish Carl Gustaf GRAM 63, the American M14 and the German Heckler & Koch G3.
+In the late 1950s, it was concluded that a plethora of older weapons needed to be replaced and that it would be advantageous to adopt the upcoming NATO cartridge to both lower the cost and allow import from abroad in crisis.
+Sweden held a trial of new weapons including: the Belgian FN FAL, the Swiss SIG SG 510, the Swedish Carl Gustaf GRAM 63, the American M14 and the German Heckler & Koch G3.
 After several different types of testing the FN FAL and Heckler & Koch G3 passed the tests.
-Due to its durability and lower price due to modern production methods the Ak 4 version of the Heckler & Koch G3 was selected as the new standard rifle in 1964.
+Due to its durability and lower price due to modern production methods the Ak 4 version of the Heckler & Koch G3 was selected as the new standard rifle in 1964, relegating the Carl Gustaf m/45 to second- and rear line service.
 Sweden and Heckler & Koch agreed a 15,000 round service life.

 From 1965 to 1970 the Ak 4 was produced by Husqvarna and later changed to Carl Gustaf in Eskilstuna in 1970 until it was replaced by the 5.56×45mm NATO chambered Ak 5 (a version of the Belgian FN FNC), but the Ak 4 is still used in the Hemvärnet-Nationella skyddsstyrkorna (Swedish Home Guard).
 Sweden has supplied unmodified Ak 4s to Estonia, Latvia and Lithuania.
-In 1985 the Ak 4 was replaced by the Ak 5.